wgaylord/RadioLocator/README.md

 1 x Laptop (In my case a dell N15500 Inspiron )

 1 x 8 GB USB for the collected data (Recomended but not required)

-This also requires and internet connection for colelction of the location data.
-(Unless tyou manually enter in the data)